akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Harold knelt beside the stone.
 ‘It says that Tola raised this stone in memory of his father, Ulf.
 That Ulf crossed the sea with King Sweyn.
 That he took silver from Æthelred and bought this land.
 That God help his soul.’
 He touched the weathered carving. ‘Æthelred was a king, a long time ago.
 The payment was Ulf’s right to settle.
 It means this land was earned, not stolen.’

 ‘It is the old tongue,’ he continued.
 ‘Before the Normans, before the Saxons, there were men who spoke like this.
-One of them was your grandfather’s grandfather.
-He crossed the sea, and he stayed, and this stone has marked our boundary ever since.’
+One of them was your grandfather’s grandfather, who crossed the sea.
+He stayed her, and this stone has marked our boundary ever since.’

 She nodded, though she did not fully understand.
 She understood only that her father was telling her something important, something she would need to carry.
 She pressed her palm flat against the stone and tried to memorise the cold of it, the rough grain of the lichen, the way the carved shapes felt under her fingers.

 She would walk the boundary every year after that.
 She would learn the twist of the hawthorn, the straight line of the Roman road, the dip of the old ditch, the place where the river bent and the reeds grew thick.
-She would learn that the land had a language, and that her father had been teaching it to her since before she could speak.
+The land had a language, and her father had been teaching it to her since before she could speak.

-Each morning, she helped move the goats, driving the iron pickets with a heavy mallet to tether them where the thickets were densest.
-The goats stripped the saplings and gnawed the brambles to the dirt; for without a ditch or palisade, it was only these circles of bare earth that kept the forest a bowshot away and the hall safe.
-A thick oak door and heavy‑barred shutters were the final line against the dark.
+Iron pickets had to be driven with a heavy mallet each morning, tethering the goats wherever the brush grew thickest.
+It was the goats' job to clear the land, chewing saplings and brambles right to the soil.
+No ditch or palisade protected the hall; only these cleared rings kept the forest a bowshot away.
+If that line failed, nothing remained but a thick oak door and heavy-barred shutters to block the dark.

-And when the village reeve brought the harvest accounts, her father made her sit beside him and learn to explain each number, until the tallies were as familiar as the boundaries, and the boundaries as familiar as her own breath.
+Likewise, her father made her sit beside him when the village reeve brought the harvest accounts.
+She had to learn to explain each number, until the tallies were as familiar as the boundaries, and the boundaries as familiar as her own breath.

 ---